-Many clients come to my company: HOME ARCHITECTS ®, wondering what the process is.
+Many clients come to me, wondering what the process is.
 "What happens next?
 How do we get from here to obtaining our custom home design, then getting prices from contractors and having our new home built?"

 Good questions.
-I am Rand Soellner, Architect/ ArCH / NCARB / LHI.
-I am an Architect of custom homes and other buildings.
+I am Rand Soellner, AIA / NCARB / LHI.
+I am an architect of custom homes and other buildings.
 I have been doing this for a living for most of my life.
 Several decades.
-I have a Bachelor's & a Master of Arts in Architecture degree and have been a licensed Architect since 1982.
-I also happen to be a licensed Home Inspector.
+I have a bachelor's &a master's degree in architecture and have been a licensed architect since 1982.
+I also happen to be a licensed home inspector.
 I have been blessed to have accomplished this process for my clients countless times over the years.
 First and foremost, this effort should be done with Enthusiasm, Excitement & Joy!
 It should be as fun as possible.
-I am in the middle of writing a book about this, called HomeOwner's Guide to Managing the Design & Construction of Your New Home, by HOME ARCHITECTS ®.
+I am in the middle of writing a book about this, called HomeOwner's guide to Managing the Design & Construction of Your New Home, by the HOME ARCHITECTS ®.
 It will probably be out on Kindle during the next couple of years and will be novel-length.
-In the meantime, I prepared this much shorter summary, to assist my clients & potential clients and others who would appreciate some guidance of this process.
+In the meantime, I prepared this much shorter summary, to assist my clients and potential clients and others who would appreciate some guidance in this effort.

-If you would like, at any time, to directly contact me and ask questions, or engage my firm to design your custom home, you are welcome to do so.
-Please see the copyright page (page 2) for HOME ARCHITECTS ® contact information.
-You may contact the HOME ARCHITECTS ® 365 / 9AM-9PM EDT.
-The firm has a global & national Practice.
+If you would like, at any time, to directly contact me and ask questions, or engage my firm to design your custom home, you may do so here: